gumaerc-testorg/7.013-spring-2013/content/pages/instructor-insights/_index.md

 ### Breakdown by Major

 All majors, since all MIT undergraduates are required to take one of the five introductory biology courses.
 The only alternative to taking introductory biology is passing the [biology Advanced Standing Exam](https://biology.mit.edu/undergraduate/advanced_standing_exam), which is typically passed by less than 5 percent of each year's incoming class.
-The Advanced Placement® biology exam is not accepted for this requirement.
+The Advanced Placement{{< sup "®" >}} biology exam is not accepted for this requirement.

 ### Typical Student Background

 Student background spans an enormous range.
-Some students have substantial biology background, having taken AP® biology or even having conducted biology research as high school students.
+Some students have substantial biology background, having taken AP{{< sup "®" >}} biology or even having conducted biology research as high school students.
 Others, especially international students, might not have taken biology since elementary or middle school.

 {{< anchor "studenttime" >}}{{< /anchor >}}